 The economy is changing, and traditional college degrees aren’t as necessary as they once were.
 Today, career and technical education offer a viable alternative to people seeking high-paying careers and in-demand skills.
-As a result, you can swiftly enter the job market through a university bootcamp.
+As a result, you can swiftly gain technical skills and enter the job market through university coding bootcamps.

-Many universities in the United States have partnered with Trilogy Education Services to offer university coding bootcamps.
+Many universities in the United States have partnered with Trilogy Education Services and other providers to offer university coding bootcamps.
 These bootcamps help aspiring tech workers gain technical skills for great career opportunities.
-Besides hands-on experience, these bootcamps offer soft skills training for students.
+Besides hands-on experience, these college coding programs offer soft skills training for students.

 While there are tons of coding bootcamps, only a handful are backed by the reputations of top universities.
-In this guide, we provide a complete list of Trilogy-backed college coding bootcamps in the US, along with links to more in-depth reviews of each.
+In this guide, we provide a complete list of the best university coding bootcamps in the US, along with links to more in-depth reviews of each.
+If you are interested in joining a university bootcamp, learn more below.

 What Is a University Coding Bootcamp?